Belo Horizonte Minas Gerais, Brazil Travel Guide

 Many modern galleries are designed with accessibility features.

-Specific services for tourists for visual or hearing impairments are limited.
+Specific tourist services for visual or hearing impairments are limited.

-While not universally accessible, newer areas plus detailed services are designed for better access.
+While not universally accessible, newer areas and specific services are designed for better access.
 Plan routes considering terrain.